horseshoe/horseshoe/README.md

 Annotations (`{{# @Annotation("Param1": false, "Param2") }}`) are identifiers that begin with an at sign (`@`) and are used to redirect the output of a section.
 If the annotation does not exist, then the resulting value is `null`.
-Otherwise, the arguments are parsed as a [Horseshoe expression](#expressions) and passed to the annotation handler (`null` if the parentheses and argument list are omitted), which returns a new writer. <b>A `null` annotation or one that returns a `null` writer will cause the corresponding [inverted section](#inverted-sections) to be rendered, if it exists.</b> Annotations do not affect the context stack, and output redirection only occurs for the scope of a section.
+Otherwise, the arguments are parsed as a [Horseshoe expression](#expressions) and passed to the annotation handler (`null` if the parentheses and argument list are omitted), which returns a new writer.
+**A `null` annotation or one that returns a `null` writer will cause the corresponding [inverted section](#inverted-sections) to be rendered, if it exists.**
+Annotations do not affect the context stack, and output redirection only occurs for the scope of a section.

 Built-in annotations include the following: